 - Prototyping.
 Have you ever considered trying out various label designs on your own customers, or maybe a focus group?
 Sure, you can hand them pretty designs on normal paper from a desktop printer, but how much more "real" would it be to show them finished products in multiple different ways?
 With our digital presses, you can gang as many designs as you like together, and only print a small number of each quite cheaply - something completely unachievable on traditional presses.

-Here's what the world's leading Digital Press for printing labels (the HP Indigo WS6600) looks like.
+Here's what the world's leading Digital Press for printing labels (the HP Indigo WS6000-series) looks like:

 Our commitment to this technology is based on the simple fact that it produces the best quality results available on the market - bar none.